JuergenGutsch/blog/_source/_posts/2024-02-19-cloud-native-development-net-aspire.md

 ---
 layout: post
 title: "Develop cloud native applications using .NET Aspire"
-teaser: "At the .NET Conf 2023, Microsoft announced a kind of a toolset to build cloud-native applications.
-In this post I'm going to introduce .NET Aspire and show it in action with a small demo solution."
+teaser: "At the .NET Conf 2023, Microsoft announced a kind of toolset to build cloud-native applications.
+In this post, I'm going to introduce .NET Aspire and show it in action with a small demo solution."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png